-In the old times Chorsu was a whole trading city.
-There were countless rows of goods, small shops, baths, caravanserais, teahouses and other institutions.
-Chorsu bazaar also traces its history back to ancient times – back in the days of the Silk Road, a brisk trade was conducted on this same place.
+In the old times Chorsu was a whole trading city by itself.
+There were countless rows of goods, small shops, baths, caravanserais, teahouses and other institutions related to trading.
+Chorsu bazaar also traces its history back to ancient times and back in the days of the Silk Road, a brisk trade was conducted on this same place.

 For souvenirs, especially scarves made from adras (a fabric with an Uzbek ornaments, which has long been a national treasure and part of the country’s culture) and just for any clothes, go to Chorsu.
 It is located in the intersection of Beruni Avenue and Lailitogon Street.

-Oloi / Alay Bazaar
+Oloi / Alay Bazar

 The history of the Alai bazaar begins in those distant times when the Great Silk Road passed through the territory of Central Asia.
-The bazar has been recently restored and reopened.
+The bazaar has been recently restored and reopened.
 The current appearance of the Alai market has changed dramatically.
 That famous arch, which for many years met customers in front of the entrance, is no longer there.
 The new appearance of the bazaar simply amazes with its architectural decoration and design solutions.
 Here, as in an oriental tale, everything is stylized and extremely beautiful.
 At the same time, there is also a modernist style, which does not interfere with the oriental flavor, but on the contrary, harmoniously complements it.

 Signs of Uzbek and world brands emerged above the entrance to jewelry stores.
 The spacing between the rows is very wide, so you can easily see each product.
 It also makes it easier to navigate in all this variety, there are corresponding signs above the product lines, stating where they sell what – dried fruits, tomatoes, almonds, and so on.
 A large covered canopy, sheathed with plastic, is supported by hefty rounded columns, stylized as oriental ceramics.

 Various oriental dishes are also sold here: navat, kazinaki, parvarda, pashmak, raisins, dates and much more.
 Nearby there is a wide selection of all kinds of nuts: walnuts, cashews, peanuts, pistachios, as well as various types and varieties of seeds – almonds, salted apricot seeds, and more.
 Some of the presented goods are grown and manufactured directly on the territory of the republic, the other part is brought from near and far abroad.

 Tashkent residents sell here everything that is left at home or passed on inheritance and remained unclaimed.
 Prices range from the lowest to above average.
 The bazaar is located Eastwards from the Tashkent city center, along the Achangaran road next to the Metro station 3-Bekat.
 It is more popular among the Tashkent residents and nearby settlements, you won’t meet many tourists here which of course can be seen as a good thing and a guarantee of an authentic experience.

 As in any other bazaar, you can be fascinated with the smell of the fresh products or oriental spices together with the smells of local foods like pilaf, shish kebab and Korean salads.
 Not that almost everything that is sold in the bazaar can be tried by customers free of charge to be sure of the quality of for example of a watermelon.

-Mirabad (Or Mirobod) market is situated in the central part of Tashkent.
+Mirabad (Or Mirobod) market is situated in the central part of Tashkent and well known for the expats who live in this area.
 It is easy to recognize this bazaar by the green canopy that covers the entire territory of the market, protecting the vendors and customers alike against heat in the summer and giving shade from the winter’s rain and snow.
 There is also the text “Mirobod Dehqon Bozori” in the Uzbek language written with large letters.